jtaylor100/jtaylor100.github.io/values.markdown

 ### Personal Growth/Health

-Activities that aid my ongoing development as a human-being physically, emotionally and mentally.
+Activities that aid my ongoing development as a person physically, emotionally and mentally.

+> What aspects of your life would you like to maintain to ensure your growth as
+> a person?

+I would like to maintain the four pillars of well-being: sleeping, eating well, exercising enough and keeping my closest relationships.
+These will often take priority over most of my values.
+I want to continue to spend lots of time reading, lots of personal development would not be possible without it.
+I would also like to participate in some kind of therapy for the rest of my life, for the sake of understanding my self better.

 > What ongoing activities would you like to start or take up again?

-I'd like to learn languages and read foreign language books.
-To tackle abstract mathematical issues and teach about them.
-I'd like to keep my muscles strengthened.
-I would like to maintain therapy either with a professional or through a network of people.
-I want to maintain a cultivated social circle, making the most of the social connections I can make in the place where I live.
+To improve my abstract problem solving skills.
+Cultivate a social circle, making the most of the social connections I can make in the place where I live.
-I want to live in my everyday life according to the current unanimously accepted health advice.

-> What groups or centres would you like to join?

-Maybe some kind of social welfare charity, a group of professionals, a book club, a debating club, toastmasters.

 ### Leisure